 Foam thickness must be carefully considered.
 The general industry practice is 1in of foam per 1ft of fall height but this is just a starting point.
 From here we must consider the flow of the traffic, layout of the area, impact energy attenuation, and longterm durability.

 At Flashed, we can fine-tune areas to handle a wide range of scenarios through use of multiple layers, trained install technicians, and onsite flexibility and adaptability.

 The Little Details

 - In the design phase, we provide AutoCAD drawings of the layout and design of the facility.

 - Our Cover and Foam include warranties for workmanship and manufacturing defects.
-Keeping your facility in top shape is a top priority so turn-arounds with our in-house production minimizes any downtime.
+Keeping your facility in top shape is a top priority, so turn-arounds with our in-house production minimize any downtime.

-Our padding systems are more than just a cover and foam layers, we have numerous unnoticeable aspects that set us apart.
+Our bouldering padding systems are more than just cover and foam layers.
+We have numerous unnoticeable aspects that set us apart.